 Where to buy a T-money card

 The good news: T-money cards are everywhere in Korea.
 You don't need to pre-book or plan ahead.
+They're sold in the kind of places you'll walk past twenty times a day, and the staff have handed one to so many bewildered tourists that you barely need to explain yourself.

 How to top up (recharge) your T-money card

 Topping up is easy — but here's the catch that trips up most foreigners: foreign credit and debit cards often don't work at top-up machines.
 Always carry some Korean won in cash as backup.
+This single fact derails more visitors than anything else about the card.
+They assume that because Korea is so modern and card-friendly everywhere else, the transit machines will obviously take their Visa from home.
+Many of them don't, and you find this out at the worst possible moment, with a balance of approximately nothing and a train you wanted to be on.

 Load ₩30,000–50,000 to start.
 That covers about 15–25 subway rides in Seoul, which is plenty for 2–3 days.
 You can always top up more at any convenience store.